damdamo/SVSKit/README.md

 - Create a symbolic vector set containing all markings that satisfy a CTL formula / return a symbolic vector set as a set of markings.
 - Check if a marking satisfies a CTL formula.
 - PNML parser to import Petri nets from `pnml` file from a local source or a url.
-- XML parser to import CTL formulas.
+- XML parser to import CTL formulas (for formulas of the Model Checking Contest (MCC)).
-- Query reduction for a CTL formula: From the paper in [2].
+- Query reduction for a CTL formula: From the paper in [4].

 ## CTL syntax